mpmckenna8/leaflettuts/README.md

 really old version the tutorial calls for.
 Index right now in this repo has a somewhat functioning result of the tutorial using the current leaflet library (as of 8/5/2013).

+### Currently working through leaflet.js tutorials right off their site

-Some really solid leaflet.js tutorials are available right on their site: http://leafletjs.com/examples.html
+Some really solid leaflet.js tutorials are available right on their site: <a href="http://leafletjs.com/examples.html">leaflet tutorials.</a>

 Now gotta get my lazy butt doing some of those...